-- 1.1 The Allocations and Eligibility Policy has been developed jointly by Housing and Guernsey Housing Association (GHA). - 1.2 This policy defines a single point of access for social housing, a single set of eligibility criteria and a single waiting list based on an agreed method of prioritisation. - 1.3 This policy sets the eligibility criteria against which applications will be assessed and the means by which properties are allocated. - 1.4 This policy details the process by which Housing and GHA establish how adults living in or applying for a unit of social housing are classed as tenants when processing applications or eligibility of existing tenants. - 1.5 People applying for social housing (hereafter 'applicants') can refer to this policy to understand how their application will be processed, and on what basis Housing and GHA decides to accept applications and allocate properties.
+- 1.1 The Allocations and Eligibility Policy has been developed jointly by Housing and Guernsey Housing Association (GHA). - 1.2 This policy defines a single point of access for social housing, a single set of eligibility criteria and a single waiting list based on an agreed method of prioritisation. - 1.3 This policy sets the eligibility criteria against which applications (including from tenants who are no longer suitably housed) will be assessed and the means by which properties are allocated. - 1.4 This policy details the process by which Housing and GHA establish how adults living in or applying for a unit of social housing are classed as tenants when processing applications or eligibility of existing tenants. - 1.5 People applying for social housing (hereafter 'applicants') can refer to this policy to understand how their application will be processed, and on what basis Housing and GHA decides to accept applications and allocate properties.
 The policy makes clear the rights and responsibilities of applicants, Housing and GHA.